 The Law Library also has two computer terminals near the reference desk with public Westlaw access.
 They are available for use by anyone when the library is open to the public.
 Researchers must limit their sessions to 30 minutes when someone else is waiting.
 You are welcome to return to the library to use the terminals.

-All attorneys who have bar membership in the United States have free access to Fastcase.
+All attorneys who have bar membership in the United States have free access to lower-cost databases Fastcase or Decisis.
 Check your bar association’s website for details.

 HeinOnline Alumni Access: Alumni can access HeinOnline’s extensive library of over 2,800 law journals.
 Use the HeinOnline Alumni Access link at the bottom of the Law Library’s home page under “Helpful Links” and log in with your NetID and password.